openlawteam/tribute-subgraph/docker/README.md

 Once this is up and running, you can create and deploy your subgraph to the running Graph Node.
 To do this, in another terminal window from the project root directory, `truffle compile` to build the contracts, if they aren't already built.

-Then from the `subgraph` directory:
+Then from the root directory:

 - `npm ci` to install dependencies
 - `npm run codegen` to run the code generation